We are a crew of volunteers connected through our social awareness, advocacy, and activism.

 Except for a few questions, we asked each party to answer either Yes or No (maru or batsu), to each question and provide a supplementary explanation of the party's policy and specific initiatives.

-We are publishing their answers on our website and various social media platforms, and planning to distribute information to various news platforms upon requests.
+We are publishing their answers on our website and various social media platforms, and planning to distribute information to various news platforms upon request.

 We hope this campaign of ours will encourage and empower our fellow citizens to vote.